H.R. 5780: Federal Emergency Management Continuity Act of 2025

 6

-Beyond the listed Stafford Act programs, the bill includes other disbursements and obligations from the Disaster Relief Fund for programs or activities necessary to protect life and property during a lapse in appropriations.
-That gives FEMA flexibility to keep paying for urgent protective work as long as pre-lapse Disaster Relief Fund money remains available.
+Beyond the named programs, the bill covers any other Disaster Relief Fund spending needed to protect life and property during a lapse.
+That gives FEMA room to keep paying for urgent protective work, as long as pre-shutdown money is still available.

 Who benefits from H.R.
 5780?